pelevesque/draft/README.md

  - Due to LÖVE 2D drawing limitations, the `draft:star` function fails in _fill mode_.
 This is because LÖVE 2D is unable to properly fill concave polygons.

  - The `draft:compass` function is a powerful function used to draw curves.
 Notably, it accepts a function for the scale parameter which permits the drawing of complex shapes.
 You can look at the code for `draft:star` and `draft:egg` for examples of usage.
 You can also look at the `draft:compass` function too see how it is called.
-The parameters are (x, y, i, numSegments).

  - The linkers create line between points.
+Try them, they are quite powerful!

 ## Draft function list